 Not to mention that maize prices at the National Cereals and Produce Board have also been fair and prompt, lately.

-If you don’r have land in Trans Nzoia and you are interested in maize farming, consider leasing for agreed harvest periods.
+If you don’t have land in Trans Nzoia and you are interested in maize farming, consider leasing for agreed harvest periods.

 3. Posho mill.

-Kitale being home to thousands of luyha families (the people of ingoho and Ukali), it is only ideals to have at least one posho mill after every two meters walk in town.
+Kitale is home to thousands of Luhya families (the people of Ingoho and Ukali), it is only ideal to have at least one posho mill after every two meters walk in town.

-Regardless of the number of posho mill kiosks in Kitale, this business idea is still viable as there is availability of maize in Kitale.
-Plus, Kitale locals would rather grind there maize than buy packed flour.
+Regardless of the number of posho mill kiosks in Kitale, this business idea is still viable as there is the availability of maize in Kitale.
+Plus, Kitale locals would rather grind their maize than buy packed flour.

 There are two types of posho mill machinery to consider before buying.

-Each serve the same purpose but they differ largely in purchase price, maintenance costs, efficiency and sometimes, in convenience.
+Each serves the same purpose but they differ largely in the purchase price, maintenance costs, efficiency, and sometimes, inconvenience.

-You need roughly 70,000 shillings for you start this kind of business.
+You need roughly 70,000 shillings for you to start this kind of business.

 4. Start Welding Farm Equipment.

-Being that most new farm equipment in Kitale are either expensive, less durable or costly to maintain; and Kitale being an agricultural town, a welding business for farm tools would be ideal.
+Being that most new farm equipment in Kitale is either expensive, less durable, or costly to maintain; and Kitale being an agricultural town, a welding business for farm tools would be ideal.

-You can make jembes, fork jembes, spades, pangas, wheelbarrows, jikos, rakes, local posho mills, plough among other tools.
+You can make jembes, fork jembes, spades, pangas, wheelbarrows, jikos, rakes, local posho mills, plows among other tools.